MichaelJAX123/ma206distributions/README.md

 Mathematical fluency involves frequent use of probability distributions.
 However, visualizing these distributions can be tedious.
 In a classroom setting with a given curriculum, the set of distributions to be mastered is well defined.
-Having shortcuts to produce these distributions in prose or plots could be beneficial for students and instructors alike.
-The goal of this independent study is to create functions that will quickly deliver beautiful visual representations of probability distributions.
-We will make these functions available in an R package.
+Having shortcuts to produce or ingest these distributions in analytic software for display and analysis could be beneficial for students and instructors alike.
+The goal of this project is to provide ready-to-use dataframes and functions producing relevant dataframes.
+We make these functions available in the R package `ma206distributions`.

 ## Which distributions are relevant for the statistics and probability course?

-A good start for looking at the core of distributions in the ma206 course guide.
+A good start for looking at the core of distributions in the ma206 course guide:

+  - binomial
+  - geometric
+  - random

 ## Objectives